From lines to figures: drawings by Colette Richarme (1904–1991) at the Musée Atger

 Catalog

 Colette Richarme was born in Canton and spent her childhood in China.
-Her talent as an artist was evident from an early age.
-She returned to France before the First World War.
-In 1935, her move to Paris enabled her to join the workshops of the Académie de la Grande Chaumière, where she was a classmate of Louise Bourgeois.
-It was in Montpellier that she really began her career as an artist, presenting her first solo exhibition in 1941.
-After the war, she maintained regular contacts with Paris (salons, annual exhibitions), while taking an active part in regional artistic life.
-Until the end of her life, she continued her research in her Languedoc studio.
+Her artistic talent became apparent at an early age.
+She returned to France before World War I. In 1935, she moved to Paris, where she enrolled at the Académie de la Grande Chaumière, where she was a classmate of Louise Bourgeois.
+It was in Montpellier that she truly began her career as an artist, presenting her first solo exhibition in 1941.
+After the war, she maintained regular contact with Paris (salons, annual exhibitions) while actively participating in the regional artistic scene.
+Until the end of her life, she continued her research in her studio in Languedoc.

-Colette Richarme is the most represented artist in the Musée Atger: eighty-one drawings on a variety of themes, including nudes, figures and portraits, and landscapes.
+Colette Richarme becomes the most represented artist at the Musée Atger: eighty-one drawings on various themes, nudes, figures and portraits, landscapes.

-In addition to the drawings, some of Richarme's paintings and work tools will be on display, on loan from Colette Richarme's family for the duration of the exhibition.
+In addition to the drawings, several paintings and Richarme's tools will be on display, loaned by Colette Richarme's family for the duration of the exhibition.

 Images from the Colette Richarme exhibition